juntyr/necsim-rust/README.md

 ```shell
 > git clone https://github.com/MomoLangenstein/necsim-rust.git
 ```
 necsim-rust is written in the [Rust language](https://www.rust-lang.org/tools/install), which must be installed in your `PATH` first.
-Next, please run the `setup.sh` command to compile and set up the custom `necsim-linker`:
+Next, please run the `setup.sh` command to compile and set up the custom `rustcoalescence-linker`:
 ```shell
 > cd necsim-rust
 > ./setup.sh